Why Was TV Really Invented?

 Ideas For Activities On World Television Day

-If you needed an excuse for a binge, then celebrating World Television Day is the perfect one to call upon!
+If you need an excuse for a binge, then celebrating World Television Day is the perfect one to call upon!
 Or consider taking the opportunity to throw a themed evening and have friends over and dress as your favorite characters from a TV show.

-Watch your all-time favorite episodes, and then round off the evening with a tv-themed quiz.
+Watch your all-time favorite episodes, and then round off the evening with a TV-themed quiz.

 If you’ve got kids, how about marking World Television by viewing a vintage black and white TV program and then eating dinner at a table set with items from the 1950s, a time when an increasing number of homes were buying their first-ever television set: you could include things like coins from that decade, photographs, and 50s style costume jewelry.